List of Hollows in Bleach: Loly Aivirrne & Menoly Mallia

 Loly Aivirrne (ロリ・アイヴァーン, Rori Aivān) and Menoly Mallia (メノリ・マリア, Menori Maria) are a pair of female arrancars, Arrancar 33 and 34 respectively, that antagonize Orihime Inoue during the "Hueco Mundo" and "Fake Karakura Town" arcs.
 Loly, who hates Orihime out of both envy and later fearful prejudice, appears as an arrogant young woman with black hair tied in pigtails, a short schoolgirl-themed skirt, and the remains of her mask surround her left eye socket.
 The remains of Menoly's mask surrounds her right eye socket, and she appears to be more reasonable and willing to cope with her jealousy than to risk her life by making trouble.

 Loly's Zanpakutō is Escolopendra (Esukoropendora) which takes the form of a small dagger with a curved guard.
 When released, Loly gains centipede-like appendages on her arms which erode everything they touch.
+The name and abilities of Menoly's Zanpakutō are unknown.

 Serving Sousuke Aizen personally, Loly and Menoly were assigned to guard the room Orihime was placed in, the two expressing jealousy of his interest in Orihime.
 Taking advantage of her rescuers' distraction, Loly and Menoly use the moment to put Orihime in her place.
 However, when Orihime stood up to them, Loly took it personally and was about to kill her when Grimmjow arrived and mortally wounded Menoly while beating Loly to an inch of her life.
 However, Orihime used her power to heal the two with Loly's jealousy becoming fearful prejudice.
 Though Menoly was reluctant to go through with it once Aizen revealed the girl outlived her usefulness, Loli was bent on killing Orihime in the most tormenting way possible during Ichigo's fight with Ulquiorra.
 However, the sudden arrival of Yammy, who is denied from teaming up with Ulquiorra, results in Menoly being knocked into a pillar.
 After being healed again by Orihime, deciding to fight Yammy so not to feel obligated, Loly releases her Zanpakutō with the intent to kill him and Ulquiorra.
 However, Loly is defeated and thrown through the tower wall while being saved by one of Uryū's arrows.

 Following the Wandenreich's conquest of Hueco Mundo, Loly and Menoly allowed themselves to be captured so they can take a shot at Kirge Opie.
 But the assassination plot failed and the two are brutally beaten by Kirge's subordinates with orders for them not to be killed.
 However, though Loly was mortified by it, she and Menoly were placed in Orihime's care.

-Loly and Menoly are voiced respectively by Hana Takeda and Hitomi Harada in the Japanese version of the anime and by Colleen O'Shaughnessey and Wendee Lee in the English dub.
+Loly and Menoly are voiced respectively by Hana Takeda and Hitomi Harada in the original Japanese version of the anime and by Colleen O'Shaughnessey and Wendee Lee in the English dub.